 I first started bullet journaling a little over a two years ago.
 I was working 60 hours a week at the restaurant while trying to build my online business and raising my kid.
 I needed something that could track work, my blog, appointments, my meal plan and my budgets.

-I was looking for an all in one planner but everything I was finding cost too much.
+I was looking for an all in one planner but wasn’t finding much that would work for me.
 So I did a google search for a whole life planner.
-I found bullet journaling.
+What I found was bullet journaling.

 I was extremely intimidated by the pretty bullet journal spreads I was seeing all over Instagram and Pinterest.
 Even with an artistic background I wasn’t prepared to create magnificent spreads like these.

 I took a moment to really look at the spreads and realized I could do a minimalist version of these spreads.
 It would be easy to create what I needed with out all the fancy spreads, at least until I got into the habit of using my bullet journal.

 As I progressed in using a bullet journal I started purchasing better supplies, but in the beginning all you really need is a pen and a notebook.
 I used a college ruled composition notebook as my first bullet journal.

 Bullet journaling has been a lifesaver for me and my schedule.
 Gone are the days where I overbook my to do list or my day.
 Hello to organization, planning, goal setting, and tracking anything and everything under the sun.

 For returning visitors or if you are looking for something in specific here is an easy jump to table of contents for you.
 Just click the link and jump to the part in the post you want to view most.
 To come back there is a link after ever section to send you back to this table of contents.

 - What Can I Use A Bullet Journal For?